jpacg/awesome-stars/README.md

 ## C

+- [quickjs](https://github.com/bellard/quickjs) - Public repository of the QuickJS Javascript Engine.
+Pull requests are not accepted.
+Use the mailing list to submit patches.
 - [src](https://github.com/openbsd/src) - Public git conversion mirror of OpenBSD's official CVS src repository.
 Pull requests not accepted - send diffs to the tech@ mailing list.
 - [xCrash](https://github.com/hexhacking/xCrash) - 🔥 xCrash provides the Android app with the ability to capture java crash, native crash and ANR.
 No root permission or any system permissions are required.
 - [aesTool](https://github.com/luck-apple/aesTool) - Android NDK AES